-This free-access site documents over 1,900 known authentic works by Alten, and is an on-going
+This free-access site documents more than 2,000 known authentic works by Alten, and is an on-

-project with additional entries made as they are received and authenticated.
-During his lifetime, it
+going project with additional entries made as they are received and authenticated.
+During his

-estimated that this German-born artist completed close to 3,800 paintings.
-About sixty percent of that
+lifetime, it is estimated that this German-born artist completed close to 3,400 paintings.
+About sixty

 In Grand Rapids, Michigan, both Grand Valley State University and the Grand Rapids Art Museum